Apple App Management

 Any enterprise app added to the App Repository and associated to devices, gets automatically trusted and does not require the user to manually trust the app on the device.

-B2B (Business-to-Business) apps are tailor-made apps developed to specifically cater to the needs of an organization.
-The basic difference between enterprise apps and B2B apps is, the former is developed in-house while the latter usually involves third-party developers.
-Further, B2B apps are provided only through ABM, so your organization must have an ABM account.
-To know more about B2B apps, refer this.
+Custom apps are tailor-made apps developed to specifically cater to the needs of an organization.
+The basic difference between enterprise apps and Custom apps is, the former is developed in-house while the latter usually involves third-party developers.
+Further, Custom apps are provided only through ABM, so your organization must have an ABM account.
+To know more about Custom apps, refer this.

 - MDM server is not able to contact ABM to sync apps.